kartik501/NYC-Traffic-Collisions-Dashboard/README.md

 <img src="figs/Number_C.PNG" width="550" height="300">

 As expected, we can see that the traffic volume decreased when the lockdown was announced.
-As the same time, we also observe a sharp decrease the the number of accidents happening in NYC.
+As the same time, we also observe a sharp decrease in the number of accidents happening in NYC.

 <br/>